-There was no way I was telling them anything about what just happened.
+There was no way I was telling them anything about what just happened, especially over the radio.

-Feeling as if I had awoken from a dream, I sauntered out of the airplane, left the hangar, and made my way back to my post where John awaited me.
+Feeling like I awoke from a dream, I sauntered out of the airplane and hangar.
+Soon, I was back to my post where Quincy awaited me.

 “So?
 What’d you find?”
-Before I could even begin, John had already summed me up.
+Before I could even begin, Quincy summed me up.
 “You heard something, didn’t you?”

-There’s times I wonder if I should have been a detective.
-If there’s a problem or a situation that doesn’t make sense, I sink my teeth into it like a pit bull.
-I can’t let go of it, not even I tried.
-And this experience was no different.
-This is what I was able to find.
+There are times I wonder if I should have been a detective.
+If there’s a problem or situation that doesn’t make sense, I sink my teeth into it.
+I can’t let go even I tried, and this experience was no different.
+So that being said, this is what I was able to find.

-The plane that John was working on turned out to be up-cycled.
-I looked up all the parts that were used for it.
-Because it matched so well, they used a lot of recycled parts of one particular aircraft from the boneyard.
-Turns out that the plane those parts came from had crashed years ago, killing every single passenger on board.
+The plane that Quincy was working on turned out to be up-cycled.
+I looked up all the parts that were used on the aircraft.
+Turns out most of the parts were recycled from one particular aircraft out of our boneyard.
+The plane those parts came from had crashed years ago, killing every single passenger on board.

-The temperature, the air feeling like a vacuum, the screams.....it all came together now.
+The low temperatures, the air feeling like a vacuum, the screams.....it all came together now.

 I had been given a small glimpse into those poor victim’s last moments in life, and in the process, changed mine forever....